SpeederXD/SpeederXD.github.io/README.md

 ⬇️<span style="color:red; font-weight:bold;">ATTENTION</span>⬇️

-<span style="color:red">this is a work in progress site!. if you are using any of my custom mods or modpacks in a video or showcase please link this site. all mods and modpacks will eventually come to CurseForge and Modrinth.</span>
+<span style="color:red">This is a evolving site!
+If you feature any of my custom mods or modpacks in a video or showcase, kindly link back to this site.
+All mods and modpacks will soon be available on CurseForge and Modrinth.</span>